frgomes/hyena/README.rst

 Why this stuff was created
 ==========================

-I simply got fed up of first waiting years for MINIGURU_ and them waiting again for `TEX Yoda`_ to become available in Massdrop.
+I simply got fed up of first waiting years for MINIGURU_ and then waiting again for `TEX Yoda`_ to become available in Massdrop.
 Then I bought an `Unicomp EnduraPro`_, which has a trackpoint and mouse buttons, and I've created this project which makes the operating system responsible for doing the job, not the keyboard.